The Succulent Plant Page goes to Families of Succulent Plants goes to

 Name: Greek akros = point + odus = tooth, referring to the toothed leaves.

-These plants form mats of disorganised rosettes of fleshy dark green leaves with a triangular crossection and rows of small teeth along their edges and keels.
+These succulent plants form mats of disorganised rosettes of fleshy dark green leaves with a triangular crossection and rows of small teeth along their edges and keels.
 The large solitary flowers are on long stalks.
 Their petals have a darker stripe along their middle.

 All four species are native to coastal South-Western and South-Eastern Cape provinces of South Africa.
 They are hardy on well-drained sandy soils.